 - A weaker variety happens twice in Bleach fairly early in the Soul Society arc, to less-than-honorable Soul Reapers.
 One tried a textbook grovel-and-backstab; the other's credentials as a bully were repeated surprise attacks against an unthreatening (if valid) target.
-Both survive, as it's used for early establishment of heroic character rather than drama.
+Both survive, as it's used for an early establishment of heroic character rather than drama.
 The second, however, is robbed of his abilities permanently.

-In Gundam 00, Lyle is in a position to take revenge on Ali Al-Saachez for killing his brother Neil but ultimately decides to give him one last chance.
-As he lowers his gun, Ali yells "DUMBASS!" and grabs his gun... then Lyle proves why he's called Lockon Stratos as he lands a headshot with a lightning-fast quickdraw, following up with a few more torso shots to make sure he's dead.
+- In the penultimate episode, Lyle "Lockon Stratos" Dylandy is in a position to take revenge on Ali for killing his brother Neil, but ultimately decides to give him one last chance.
+As he lowers his gun, Ali yells "SUCKER!" and grabs his gun... then Lyle proves why he's called Lockon Stratos as he lands a headshot with a lightning-fast quickdraw, following up with a few more torso shots to make sure he's dead.

 Monev: Aren't you afraid I'll try to shoot you while your back is turned?